Connect with others who understand.

 Part of the Relapsing MS Playbook series

-Multiple sclerosis (MS) is a neurological condition that can send odd, uncomfortable, and sometimes painful signals between the brain and the body.
-Besides causing common symptoms like muscle spasticity, the MS hug, numbness and tingling, and fatigue, multiple sclerosis can sometimes lead to some puzzling sensations.
+Have you ever felt a sensation like cold water running through your body?
+Multiple sclerosis (MS) is a neurological condition that can interfere with the signals between the brain and other areas.
+Besides common symptoms like fatigue, MS can sometimes lead to cold sensitivity or other odd sensations.
 One MyMSTeam member asked, “Does anyone have a sensation of a cold stream of water running down your leg?”

 If you have MS, it’s helpful to know that the central nervous system symptoms of MS encompass a wide range of issues, including altered sensations.
-Here, we explore possible explanations for these types of sensations and how you can manage the effects.
+Here, we explore possible explanations for these feelings and how you can manage sensory symptoms.

 Neuropathic Sensations on MyMSTeam